norquisd/dotfiles-arch/README.md

 ```
 (you may need to do this on debian as well, I'm not sure).

 Vimtex supports compile-on-save, and synctex.
-Synctex should work both forwards and backwards out of the box.
+You'll need to install [neovim-remote](https://github.com/mhinz/neovim-remote) for synctex support.
 You can forward search with **leader + lv** and backward search by **ctl+left click** on the appropriate text in zathura.

 If you would like to view a pdf without the recoloring, you can type **:set recolor** in zathura, or remove the corresponding line in zathurarc.